tcwangshiqi-columbia/ReluVal/README.md

 ## Prerequisite

-### Openblas Installation
+### OpenBLAS Installation
-Openblas library is used for matrix multiplication speedup.
-So please make sure you have successfully installed [Openblas](https://www.openblas.net/).
-You can follow following commands to install openblas or find the quick installation at [Openblas's Installation Guide](https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide).
+OpenBLAS library is used for matrix multiplication speedup.
+So please make sure you have successfully installed [OpenBLAS](https://www.openblas.net/).
+You can follow following commands to install openblas or find the quick installation guide at [OpenBLAS's Installation Guide](https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide).

 ```
 wget http://github.com/xianyi/OpenBLAS/archive/v0.2.20.tar.gz